A SIMPLE GUIDE TO HOME LOAN JARGON

 A person who signs a promissory note along with the borrower.
 A co-maker’s signature guarantees that the loan will be repaid because the borrower and the co-maker are equally responsible for the repayment.

-A written letter of agreement detailing the terms and conditions by which the mortgage lender will lend and the borrower will borrow funds to finance a home.
+A written letter of agreement detailing the terms and conditions by which the lender will lend and the borrower will borrow funds to finance a home.

 Common Area Assessments